MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 Basic Authentication requires a username and password.
 Create this bot account by using the [Microsoft 365 admin center](https://admin.microsoft.com).

 OAuth 2.0 with [Azure AD](https://docs.microsoft.com/azure/active-directory/) requires a resource ID, Client ID, and Client Secret.
+Currently, OAuth 2.0 only works with Cloud mode.

 For more information, see [Authorize access to Azure Active Directory web applications using OAuth 2.0 code grant flow](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code).
 Register with the following values: